☰ SSR & Hydration

 Client-Side Component

-First, let's try to add a client-side component:
+Then, let's add a client-side component:

-van.add(document.getElementById("hello-container")!, Hello({van}))
+van.add(document.getElementById("hello-container")!, Hello())

 This will append a CSR Hello component right after the SSR Hello component.
 You can tell whether the component is rendered on the server-side or on the client-side by checking whether the text is πŸ‘‹Hello (from server) or πŸ‘‹Hello (from client).